philling83/PT-Sept-2023/1-Section/17-week/2-day/README.md

 - HTML elements can be seen as children of their parent body / head.

-- one example of selecting an html element is: document.getElementById() --> show a javaScript representation of an html element.
+- one example of selecting an html element is: document.getElementById() --> show a JavaScript representation of an HTML element.

  - an HTML element is a big object with a lot of properties. notable properties are innerText, innerHTML, children, childNodes